 I am not a fan of much modern art but I do make exceptions for talented artists.Smorgasbord Afternoon Video – Sally’s Favourites – Elephant artistry..

 I am delighted to share a fascinating guest post with you by ‘The Wellbeing Blogger’ which explores how art and wellbeing interact.
 I was pleased to read this as I have a keen interest in art and always wondered how it linked to psychology, as it does seem to stimulate calmness and satisfaction in me.
-Read on, to find out more about the importance of art.
+Read on, to find out more about the importance of art and explore psychology and wellbeing.

 Guest post by Vanessa Dias, thewellbeingblogger.com